jake-knerr/chess/README.md

 - **Define a composite's defining rule by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the component being extended.**
 - **Create new style rules — rules that don't override styling in the super component — like a typical component.**
 - **When overriding super component styling, combine the composite's defining rule with the rule being overridden.**
 - **Apply the defining rules for the composite and the super component together to document content.
-Apply the composite class before the super component class.**
+Write the composite class before the super component class.**

 > Why use composites?
 When creating a composite prevents defining significant amounts of redundant styling.
 Do not abuse the concept for the same reasons we avoid treacherous class hierarchies when programming.